replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 gradient: "console"
 ---

-The Retraced Enterprise API enables users to consume audit log data programmatically and integrate it with an external monitoring or security system.
+The Enterprise API enables users to consume audit log data programmatically and integrate it with an external monitoring or security system.

 ## Creating and Managing Enterprise Tokens